MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     (A.#) ??? ??? ???
           ??? ??? ???
-          yon NEG lion(?)
+          yon NEG tiger
-          'That over there isn't a lion'
+          'That over there isn't a tiger'

     (A.#) ??? ????? ??? ??? ??? ??? ??? ???
           ???  ?????         ???    ???     ??? ???    ???   ???